Tap or bottle?

 That said, every one’s a winner here.
 The ten taps behind the bar rotate regularly (but currently include a very smooth organic red; and an almost clear rosé produced by the same growers who create the world’s most expensive wine).
 Currently, these wines are all Old World, focussed on France, Spain and Italy; but the bottles from the cellar branch out from the Western Cape of South Africa to Slovenia.

 You’ll find the place on Union Street, forming a little pocket of peace and quiet nestled in a former townhouse.
-Make your way up the narrow staircase, and you’ll stumble on what feels like an old Dickensian sitting room, with moody forest green walls, exposed brickwork, creaky floorboards and an eclectic selection of vintage and antique furnishings.
+Make your way up the narrow staircase, and you’ll stumble on what feels like an old Dickensian parlour, with moody forest green walls, exposed brickwork, creaky floorboards and an eclectic selection of vintage and antique furnishings.
 A warren of different rooms, it feels low-lit and intimate, with the perk that there’s plenty of seating for a deceptively small space.
 In warmer months (or when you’re dressed warmly enough), head to their outdoor area, which feels a little like an impromptu terrace perched among the chimneytops.
 Walled in by irregularly shaped buildings on one side, and an unexpected train track on the other, it’s the definition of a quirky hidden London gem, filled with fairylights, motley furnishings, and romantic sheltered nooks propped up with original carved wooden pillars.